ademait/SIMProcessFlow/README.md

 # Pràctica SIM Process Flow

-Pràctica Process Flow amb FlexSim
+Simulation of a supermarket made with Process Flow of FlexSim

 ## Autors